 Ligaments help to keep your bones in place.
 These ligaments are loose in young children.
 Bones are also not fully formed in young children.
 These factors make it easier for the bones to slip out of place.

-An elbow pull happens with a sudden jerk, tug, or blow to the elbow.
+An pulled elbow happens with a sudden jerk, tug, or blow to the elbow.
+It is most likely when the arm is extended and twisted.
 In children, even a small amount of force may cause the injury.

 These types of injuries are most common in children 1-6 years of age.